 Before long Mayday Parade were on and it was one of the most incredible concerts.
 Their music means so much to me - both the title of this post and the title of this blog are lyrics from Mayday songs.
-One from 'Jamie All Over' and the other from 'Anywhere But Here' so it was incredible to finally see them live.
+One from 'Jamie All Over' and the other from 'I'd Rather Make Mistakes Than Nothing At All' so it was incredible to finally see them live.

 Derek Sanders and Alex Garcia playing.